The Things I Got Wrong in Business

 I wish I’d realised then what I now know – that I’m in this for the long haul.
 And if I don’t get that new programme created this year, or that evergreen sales funnel set up that’s OK, my business still works.
 And I always have next year, and the year after that.

-I’m also much better at knowing that it’s more important to enjoy the journey, than to tick off all the “business successes” right now – there’s plenty of time.
+I’m also much better at knowing that it’s more important to enjoy the journey, than to tick off all the “business successes” right now but feel constantly exhausted – there’s plenty of time.
 I’m not going anywhere.

 How About You?

 I’m hoping that reading this will reassure you that it might not be as important to “get everything right” as you might be thinking.
-I guess on reflection the important lesson to take from this is that I was in action, and in the end all the stuff I didn’t do so well did come good – and of course I started getting more things right too, which certainly made things a lot easier for me.
+On reflection the important lesson to take from this is that I was mostly taking action, even if it wasn’t always the best action.
+And in the end all the stuff I didn’t do so well did come good – and I started getting more things right too, which certainly made things a lot easier!

 With Love & Gratitude,